...

 How to enroll children in a school in Toronto?

-To start selecting a suitable school, you should use the school information search system, a government resource that allows you to find out which elementary and secondary schools are located in the area where you plan to live.
-Next, visit the website of the local school board (if you are interested in public or Catholic schools) or the school's website (if you prefer a private school).
-The application form is filled out and submitted through a special section; there is no unified application processing system.
+To begin selecting a suitable school, use the school information search system, which is a governmental tool that helps identify elementary and secondary schools in the vicinity where you intend to reside.
+Subsequently, explore the website of the local school board for public or Catholic institutions, or directly access the specific school's site if you are interested in a private school.
+The application must be completed and submitted via a designated section, as there isn't a centralized application processing system.

-The application includes information about the child, the residential address, medical and contact details.
-You also need to attach a copy of the child's identification, vaccination records, documents from the previous school (transcript, report cards, and any other documents required by the school).
+The application requires details about the child, including the home address, medical information, and contact numbers.
+Additionally, it’s necessary to provide copies of the child's identification, vaccination history, and relevant documents from any previous schools attended (such as transcripts, report cards, and other documents mandated by the school).

 History of secondary education in Ontario

-The first schools in Upper Canada were established in the early 19th century: under the Province’s Grammar Schools Act of 1807, funds were allocated to open eight schools.
-By 1823, the General Board of Education was founded, and the following year, a budget was designated to create a network of Sunday schools in remote areas.
+The first learning institutions in Upper Canada were founded in the early 1800s.
+The Grammar Schools Act, enacted in 1807, provided financial support for the creation of eight new schools.
+In 1823, the General Board of Education was established, and the following year, the funds were used to establish Sunday schools in rural areas.

-In 1850, with the passage of the Common Schools Act, the responsibility for funding secondary education was placed on municipalities, giving school boards the freedom to introduce or abolish tuition fees.
-This legislation also allowed the establishment of publicly funded Catholic schools.
+The Common Schools Act of 1850 transferred the responsibility of funding secondary education to local administrations, granting school boards the power to either implement or eliminate tuition fees at their discretion.
+This legislation also cleared the way for the establishment of publicly funded Catholic schools.

-Simultaneously, a network of residential schools for Indigenous children was created.
-These were governed by federal authorities, relieving provincial governments of their obligations under treaties with Indigenous tribes.
-These schools were notorious for abuse, violence, and mistreatment.
-Although Indigenous residential schools still exist today, they have been reformed and are now more civilized, with federal funding continuing.
+Currently, residential schools for Indigenous children were established.
+These schools were managed by the federal governments, which relieved provincial governments from their treaty obligations to Indigenous tribes.
+These schools were known for maltreatment and violence.
+Although Indigenous residential schools still function today, they have been reformed and are supported by ongoing federal funding.

-In 1871, mandatory free education for children up to the age of 12 was introduced, and schools were divided into elementary schools, which provided primary education, and collegiate institutes (similar to classical grammar schools with instruction in ancient languages).
-In 1891, education became compulsory up to the age of 14, and in 1921, it was extended to 16 (with an exception for working students).
-Since 1970, mandatory education up to the age of 16 has applied to all children.
+In 1871, free mandatory education was introduced for children up to the age of 12, separating into elementary schools and collegiate institutes akin to traditional grammar schools.
+By 1891, education was compulsory until age 14, later extended to 16 in 1921, with exemptions for working students.
+Since 1970, this requirement has applied to all children.

-In 1984, reforms introduced the Ontario Academic Credit system.
-In 1990, all provincial schools became secular (schools were brought under provincial control, and religious colleges were transferred to universities).
-In 1997, education funding was shifted from municipal to provincial control.
+The Ontario Academic Credit system was implemented in 1984.
+By 1990, all provincial schools became secular, with the province assuming responsibility and religious colleges transitioning to universities.
+In 1997, education funding was transferred from municipal to provincial administration.

 Top 17 best private schools in Toronto 2025